herbert-van-Vliet/scan2play/README.md

 - **Shuffle** — Shuffle playlist once on load via `?shuffle=1` parameter, or toggle via button.
 - **Repeat** — Repeat playlist (jump to track 1 when end reached) via `?repeat=1` parameter, or toggle via button.
 - **Share** — Share button generates a QR code and player URL for the current source.
 Tap QR or URL to copy to clipboard.
+- **Bookmarks** — Bookmark button saves the current source URL to localStorage.
+Open the bookmark list to replay saved sources or delete them.
+List auto-closes when the last bookmark is removed.
 - **Session Memory** — Remembers all scanned/played tracks in the current session.
 - **Dark Mode** — Optimized dark theme with high contrast.
 - **Direct URL Playback** — Use `?url=...` query parameter to auto-play media on page load.